-My name is Lisa L. Spangenberg; I am a digital medievalist, and this is my site.
+My name is Lisa L. Spangenberg, and this is my site.
 You can find my FTC statement and other site policy wank here.
 Celtic Studies Resources is a collection of links, bibliographies and reviews related to Celtic Studies, especially in the context of medieval Celtic literature and languages, Celtic archaeology and Celtic mythology, and a related blog called Scéla.

 Since 1992 my personal business card has described me as a Digital Medievalist.
 It’s the best way I know to describe my training, my occupation, and my interests.
 You can read a long-winded explanation of what a digital medievalist is here.

 I tweet as @medievalist; feel free to follow me.
 I don’t tweet often, so don’t worry about being overwhelmed.
-I have a tumblr blog I use to quickly link to Medieval and Early Modern resources.
+I have a Tumblr site I use to quickly link to Medieval and Early Modern resources.
 I write books about technology, especially about OSX, iOS and all things iPad.
-You can read about my books here.

 Thanks for stopping by, and feel free to comment.